 12 of 18

-Marmalade Skies, an everblooming floribunda and a 2001 All-America Rose Selections award winner, is a tangerine blooming machine.
-Blooming won't be quite so abundant in partial shade, but it shouldn't disappoint.
+Marmalade Skies, an everblooming floribunda, and a 2001 All-America Rose Selections award winner is a tangerine blooming machine.
+Blooming will not be quite so abundant in partial shade, but it should not disappoint.
 This compact, everblooming plant is ideal for low borders, or as a specimen in any landscape.
-Blooms early summer through fall USDA Hardiness Zones 5 - 9Continue to 13 of 18 below.
+It blooms early summer through fall in hardiness zones 5 through 9.Continue to 13 of 18 below.

 13 of 18

 Dark pink buds open to full, paler pink rosettes with a soft honey fragrance.
-Mary Rose is a David Austin English Rose and is a great repeat-flowering, shade tolerant, disease resistant specimen.
-Makes a nice, bushy shrub , growing up to four feet.
-USDA Hardiness Zones 6 - 10
+Mary Rose (also called Ausmary) is a David Austin English rose and is a great repeat-flowering, shade tolerant, disease resistant specimen.
+It makes a nice, bushy shrub, growing up to four feet.
+It grows in hardiness zones 6 through 10.

 14 of 18

 Beautiful, disease resistant and fragrant, New Dawn is a near perfect rose.
 New Dawn was inducted into the World Federation of Rose Society Hall of Fame in 1997.
 The double pink, fragrant flowers fade to soft pink and stay attractive for a long season.
 Expect New Dawn to bloom in the spring and again in late summer.
-USDA Hardiness Zones 5 - 9
+It grows in hardiness zones 5 through 9.

 15 of 18

-Passionate Kisses is a relatively new rose that first attracted attention because of its name.
-As if a rose needed to advertise being romantic.
-A continual blooming floribunda, Passionate Kisses has salmon colored blossoms that light up in partial shade.
-Staying compact at about 3 1/2 to 4 ft., its a good candidate for borders and containers.
-USDA Hardiness Zones 5-9
+Passionate Kisses (Meizebel) is a relatively new rose that first attracted attention because of its name.
+After all, your average rose does not advertise being romantic, it is usually implied.
+A continual blooming floribunda, Passionate Kisses has salmon-colored blossoms that light up in partial shade.
+Staying compact at about 3 1/2 to 4 feet, its a good candidate for borders and containers.
+It grows in hardiness zones 5 through 9.

 16 of 18